Skip to main content

 • Allowed To Miss: The maximum percentage of misses allowed to still receive full rewards

-• Zero Rating (0.0): If performance on either metric falls below the “required at least” threshold
+• If either block participation OR oracle participation falls below the “required at least” threshold

 Calculation of Performance Quotients